binarymash/devenv-ubuntu-dotnet/README.md

 # devenv-ubuntu-dotnet
-Ubuntu 14.04 with ,net core
+Vagrant box with Ubuntu 14.04 Desktop and .net core